Safety and welfare

 Live river status can be found here.

-There are three “board colours” to indicate the level of danger represented by the river conditions, and these are: green, amber and red.
+There are four “board colours” to indicate the level of danger represented by the river conditions, and these are: green, amber, red, and black.

 GREEN BOARDS